Common sense tips here.

 We’re helping WA get SHARK SMART.
 We have always enjoyed a beach going lifestyle here in Western Australia, so it’s important to understand the facts about sharks and the hazards they present.
 This website is put together so West Australians who love to use our amazing coastline – the surfers, swimmers and divers – can continue to do so.

-The State Government has launched a number of important initiatives to improve community awareness of shark activity, provide some protection at our most popular beaches and connect the community with safety information so we can all make informed decisions about our water use.
-Our aim?
-To help you keep enjoying our beaches…safely.
+The Western Australian Government has implemented a number of important initiatives to help improve community awareness of shark activity, provide some protection at our most popular beaches and connect the community with safety information so we can all make informed decisions about our water use.

-In response to heightened community concern over shark attacks, the State Government has allocated more than $28 million for shark hazard mitigation strategies.
-We’ve committed over $2.4 million a year to increase helicopter and beach patrols; invested $2 million in a world-class shark monitoring system; launched a dedicated Shark Response Unit and passed many key legislative changes to help reduce the risk of shark incidents occurring.
+It has invested more than $30 million in a broad range of shark hazard mitigation strategies, committing over $3.1 million a year to increase helicopter and beach patrols; invested $3.7 million in a world-class shark monitoring system; formed a dedicated Shark Response Unit and passed many key legislative changes to help reduce the risk of shark incidents occurring.

-We’re also undertaking comprehensive research to improve the effectiveness of our interventions and to deepen our understanding of shark behaviour.
+The Western Australian Government is also undertaking comprehensive research to improve the effectiveness of interventions and increase understanding of shark behaviour.

 - $2.4 million a year towards Surf Life Saving WA’s helicopter and beach patrol programs to ensure patrols will cover metropolitan beaches for 221 days of the year and daily flights over South West beaches from November to February.